openalpr/doc/source/on_premises.rst

 GUI Usage
 ---------------------

-Launch the Video Processing Utility GUI by clicking the "OpenALPR Video Processor" shortcut created by the installer.
+Launch the Forensic Plate Finder by clicking the "OpenALPR Forensic Plate Finder" shortcut created by the installer.

 .. image:: images/videoprocessing_gui.png
     :scale: 100%
-    :alt: OpenALPR Video Processing Utility
+    :alt: OpenALPR Forensic Plate Finder

 Once launched, choose Edit->Preferences to select the country, number of processing threads, and the output directory.